Table of Contents

 MGA underwriting and actuarial teams already rely on Excel to design, test, and refine pricing models.
 Insillion's Excel-to-API solution is built around this reality, instead of rewriting rating logic in code, an API is generated directly from the Excel-based raters.

 This approach allows product teams to continue working in a familiar environment while maintaining direct control over premium logic and calculations.
-Any changes product teams/UW/actuary make in the Excel will automatically be reflected in the API without lengthy development cycles or dependency on IT teams to reinterpret business logic.
-Compared to traditional custom development, this process is significantly faster and far less error-prone.
+Any changes product teams/UW/actuaries make in the Excel will automatically be reflected in the API without lengthy development cycles or dependency on IT teams to reinterpret business logic.

 - Eliminating Translation Risk: Rebuilding complex Excel raters in Java or JavaScript introduces lengthy timelines and slow development.
 A single missed cell reference, overlooked dependency, or misunderstood formula can create subtle rating logic that is extremely difficult to diagnose once embedded in code.
 Insillion eliminates this risk by automatically converting Excel's functional calculation logic into executable services, preserving every formula and dependency exactly as defined.
 If a calculation works correctly in Excel, it behaves the same way in the resulting API.

 - Flexibility for Direct Coding: Insillion offers another way to speed up what might otherwise be manual Java or JavaScript coding.
-If the MGA/UW/Product team still finds direct coding faster for some tasks, Insillion supports that as well (via plug-ins), giving MGAs the flexibility to choose the most efficient path without compromise.
+If the MGA/UW/Product team still finds direct coding faster for some things, Insillion supports that too (via plug-ins), giving MGAs the flexibility to choose the most efficient path without compromise.

 How does an Excel-to-API solution accelerate MGA product launches?